145

 7

-Zéphyrin Camélinat was a French politician, writer, communard, socialist and communist.
+Zéphyrin Camélinat was a French politician, communard, socialist and communist.

 7